AspadaX/Thinker/README.md

 This Python script implements a decision making assistant using the Tree of Thoughts prompting technique with the Claude API from Anthropic.
 It allows the user to iteratively explore potential actions by simulating and discussing interactive advice.

+FIND ME ON DISCORD!
+I am pretty sure that guys like you who find this project are talented to make it BETTER!
+My discord username: `Xinyu`

 ## Background
 The Tree of Thoughts is a prompting approach that starts broad and gradually narrows down on useful specific ideas through an iterative cycle of generation, simulation, and ranking.